 Nursing schools face a serious problem: there is a shortage of trained nursing professors who can produce highly skilled nursing graduates.
 Nursing education programs need eligible staff to sustain and strengthen the nursing profession.
 Across the country, nursing schools evaluate potential candidates for nursing faculty jobs to help prepare the nursing workforce of the future.

-when employees underperform, it is crucial to analyze whether the gaps stem from inadequate knowledge of procedures outlined in the orientation manual (smith & brown, 2019).
+when employees underperform, it is crucial to analyze whether the gaps stem from inadequate knowledge of procedures outlined in the orientation manual (Smith & Brown, 2019).
 Moreover, preliminary findings suggest that significant number of employees express confusion regarding the guidelines presented in orientation manuals.
-Many reported that the manual was overly complex and did not respond to the reality of the roles (smith & johnson, 2020).
+Many reported that the manual was overly complex and did not respond to the reality of the roles (Smith & Johnson, 2020).

 when nursing clinical instructors are not well oriented, it can lead to a multitude of issues that directly impact the learning experiences of nursing students.
 Inadequately oriented clinical instructors may lack familiarity with the curriculum, assessments, and clinical practice standards, leading to inconsistent teaching and confusion among students.
 This inconsistency can result in students feeling unprepared for clinical duties, ultimately affecting their confidence and competence in clinical settings.

-this research is motivated by the researcher’s experience and aims to enhance program effectiveness.
+This research is motivated by the researcher’s experience and aims to enhance program effectiveness.
 The checklist used during the return demonstration was never departmentalized, which created confusion in grading the skills performed.
 In addition, the researcher and 70% of her colleagues were unable to observe the teaching demonstration prior to the hiring process.
 These issues stem from a lack of proper orientation during the onboarding process, including insufficient guidance on creating the syllabus and course outline, as well as a lack of emphasis on the reference book to be used during lectures.
 The researcher’s concerns were validated by her colleagues.
 Proper orientation is crucial for the success of clinical instructors.
 By assessing how thoroughly the manual is implemented, schools can identify gaps and improve their processes, ultimately leading to better training outcomes.
 By examining these areas, the researcher believes that this study can contribute to the overall improvement of the educational framework within private schools, benefiting instructors, students, and institutions as a whole.

-part of the academic preparation of clinical instructors (cis) is being a registered nurse in the philippines.
-A ci should also hold a master’s degree, have at least three years of clinical nursing practice, and be a member in good standing of an accredited nursing organization.
-As for the teaching load, permanent staff may have a maximum of 36 hours of instruction per week which includes related learning experience (rle) activities and consultation hours.
-As for the salary, it should be proportionate to the ci’s academic rank (commission on higher education, 2008).
+part of the academic preparation of clinical instructors (cis CIs) is being a registered nurse in the Philippines.
+A ci CI should also hold a master’s degree, have at least three years of clinical nursing practice, and be a member in good standing of an accredited nursing organization.
+As for the teaching load, permanent staff may have a maximum of 36 hours of instruction per week which includes related learning experience (rle RLE) activities and consultation hours.
+As for the salary, it should be proportionate to the ciCI’s academic rank (commission on higher education, 2008).

 To determine the effectiveness of clinical instructor orientation, future research is needed to assess whether participants acquire the necessary skills and knowledge to support students’ learning in the clinical field.
 As a result, the researcher conducted this study.

-Moreover, the researcher decided to conduct the research in the province of capiz, focusing on three private schools offering the bachelor of science in nursing program, to further study the orientation practices for newly hired clinical instructors from 2020-2024.
+Moreover, the researcher decided to conduct the research in the province of Capiz, focusing on three private schools offering the bachelor of science in nursing program, to further study the orientation practices for newly hired clinical instructors from 2020-2024.

-The province of capiz, located in the western visayas region of the philippines, consists of 16 municipalities and one city, comprising a total of 473 barangays.
-Its total population is 804,952 (philippine statistic authority, 2020).
+The province of Capiz, located in the western Visayas region of the Philippines, consists of 16 municipalities and one city, comprising a total of 473 barangays.
+Its total population is 804,952 (Philippine Statistic Authority, 2020).

-The three private schools included in this study are the college of st. John roxas, filamer christian university, and st. Anthony college of roxas city.
+The three private schools included in this study are the college of St. John Roxas, Filamer Christian University, and St. Anthony College of Roxas city.

-2. experimental details
+2. Methodology

 Research Design